0808 808 4000 Get help now

 Before using BNPL to buy something, think about whether it is essential.
 If it’s not essential, it may be better to wait to avoid getting into debt.

 If you are using BNPL to pay for everyday items like food or energy bills, it may be that you do not have enough income to pay for all your current outgoings.
-You can use our Digital Advice Tool to work out your budget.
+You can use My Money Steps to work out your budget.

 Continuous payment authority